imubashir0/BatteryMonitor/README.md

 ## Overview

-This guide details how to implement and run a Python-based battery monitor script that:
+This guide details how to implement Battery Monitor, a program that:
 1.	**Monitors your laptop's battery status** to detect when the charger is connected or disconnected and when the battery is fully charged.
 2.	**Displays pop-up notifications** for these events.
 3.	**Runs the script manually via Command Prompt**.